DominikDoom/a1111-sd-webui-tagcomplete/README.md

 #### Note:
 As of [v1.5.0](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/a3ddf464a2ed24c999f67ddfef7969f8291567be), the webui provides a native method to add activation keywords for Lora through the Extra networks config UI.
-These trigger words will always be preferred over the model-keyword ones and can be used without needing to install the extension.
+These trigger words will always be preferred over the model-keyword ones and can be used without needing to install the model-keyword extension.
 This will however, obviously, be limited to those manually added keywords.
 For automatic discovery of keywords, you will still need the big list provided by model-keyword.

 Custom trigger words can be added through two methods:
 1. Using the extra networks UI (recommended):